Court accepts THAI's recovery plan

 The court postponed an earlier hearing after creditors filed two complaints against it to allow planners and creditors to clarify several issues.

-Mr Chansin said yesterday the court's acceptance of the plan effectively formalised the appointment of the five administrators and they would manage the airline's rehabilitation for at least five years.
+Mr Chansin said on Tuesday the court's acceptance of the plan effectively formalised the appointment of the five administrators and they would manage the airline's rehabilitation for at least five years.

 He thanked all parties involved and said the airline would emerge from the debt restructuring stronger and more competitive.